Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 .. _`ReportNG`: https://reportng.dev.java.net/

 - Also, for a very nice summary report try using TestNG-xslt.
-  TestNG-xslt Report looks like this.
+  A TestNG-xslt Report looks like this.

   .. image:: images/chapt5_TestNGxsltReport.png